2nikol2/EE64/README.md

    - Enter - commit...
    - Esc - disregard...

-3 - Go to game end or beginning.
+3 - Go to game End or Start.
    - End...
    - Home...

-4 - Start - Stop game.
+4 - Stop - Start ( pause and resume ) game.
    - Enter...
    - Enter...

-Next features require game be in STOP mode ( see #4 ).
+Next features require game be in STOP ( pause ) mode ( see #4 ).

-5 - Play one-move animation.
+5 - Play one move forward.
    - Arrow Up...

-6 - Jump to random move in game.
+6 - Jump to random move.
    - Arrow Left, Right - to open pick screen...
    - Arrow Left, Right - pick move...
    - Enter - commit...
    - Esc - disregard...

-You still in STOP mode.
+You still in STOP ( pause ) mode.
 Can utilize #5, #6 in loop.
-To go back to START( full animation ) mode - push Enter( see #4 ).
+To go back to START( resume full animation ) - push Enter( see #4 ).

-Keyboard interface summary.
+P.S.
+Keyboard interface summary(no mouse).

-1 - Enter
-  - start game
+Enter - start game
         - ( already in game ) - switch mode ( STOP - START )
-  - ( at welcome screen ) - go first game
+        - ( at welcome screen ) - go to first game
-  - ( at FIN or G2 screen ) - go next game
+        - ( at FIN or G2 screen ) - go to next game
         - commit any changes ( see... #2, #6 )

-2 - Esc
-  - Quit app
+Esc - Quit app
       - disregard any changes ( see... #2, #6 )

-3 - Home ( End ) - see... #3
+Home ( End ) - see... #3

-4 - Page Up ( Down ) -  see... #2
+Page Up ( Down ) -  see... #2

-5 - Arrow Left ( Right )  -  see... #6
+Arrow Left ( Right )  -  see... #6

-6 - Arrow Up    -  see... #5
+Arrow Up    -  see... #5

-P.S. - About implementation of G21.
+P.S. - About G21.

+G21 is a regular stand alone Windows application.
-G21 developed in C++ with supreme algorithm design, very professional choice of all data structures and API... etc.
+It's developed in C++ with supreme algorithm design, very professional choice of all data structures and API... etc.
 All logic and moves are in single executable.
-Despite being very functional, G21 is probably the smallest chess emulator you can find on market(size G21.exe just ~ 66KB).
+Despite being very functional, G21 is probably the smallest chess emulator you can find on market( G21.exe ~ 66KB ).
 As the bottom line - it consumes very little computer's resource(CPU ~ 1% & RAM ~ 9MB).

 # EE64(SCR)